Valid Inference with Imperfect Synthetic Data: Experimental Details

-We note that in our experiments, the sample splitting approach proposed in RePPI performs poorly due to crossfitting; there simply is not enough data to accurately estimate (i) the ground truth parameter on one fold, (ii) learn the ML model on the second fold, and (iii) have an accurate target parameter estimate on the final fold, given each split has a size of only $\frac{1}{3}$ of the number of labeled data.
+We note that in our experiments, the sample splitting approach proposed in RePPI performs poorly due to cross-fitting; there simply is not enough data to accurately estimate (i) the ground truth parameter on one fold, (ii) learn the ML model on the second fold, and (iii) have an accurate target parameter estimate on the final fold, given each split has a size of only $\frac{1}{3}$ of the number of labeled data.
 We observe similar poor behavior when doing PPI++ Synth Cross-Fitting with limited data, but RePPI is even more intensive, given that we need to do 3 splits of data rather than 2.
-As such, to learn the ML model for the imputed loss in RePPI, we choose to adopt a linear regression model (defined over a small number of covariates), which satisfies the required assumptions of Donsker properties to enable us to avoid any requirements on sample splitting as in standard DML approaches \citep{chernozhukov2018double}.
+As such, to learn the ML model for the imputed loss in RePPI, we choose to adopt a linear regression model (defined over a small number of covariates), which satisfies the required Donsker conditions to enable us to avoid any requirements on sample splitting as in standard DML approaches \citep{van1996weak, chernozhukov2018double}.
+At a high level, a linear regression model is sufficiently simple that it cannot overfit to noise in the original data, which is the main goal sample splitting aims to address.